 (3) it is made, at least in part, for the purpose of serving the employer.

-The employer is considered to be the author of the work and owns the copyright [unless the employer and employee have agreed otherwise in writing].
+The employer is considered to be the author of a work made for hire.
+The employer owns the copyright in the work [unless the employer and employee have agreed in writing that the [employee] is the owner].

 A copyright owner of a work made for hire may enforce the right to exclude others in an action for copyright infringement.